 The turkey seemed to jump up and down, and appeared to me to be as big as a pony, when I looked at him along the rifle.
-Two or three times I tried to hold the bead on him, but could not.
-Now I wouldn't have missed killing him for anything, in reason, for I feared that Uncle Kit and Mr. Hughes would laugh at me.
+Two or three times I tried to hold the bead on him, but as rainbow or cutthroat trout, though the text does not specify which species.